FunctionalJerk/FunctionalJerk.github.io/projects/Apotrop.md

 A glimpse of the room, where this experiment was conducted.
 People depicted here are 1/2 of Sponsch and yours truly.

 ---

-*More pictures and video material will be added soon!*

----
 * nessecary line